Measure Would Put New Jersey in Line with 14 Other States, Including Neighboring NY & CT

 “Possession of a relatively small amount of marijuana can have serious long-term consequences on many aspects of a person’s life,” said Watson Coleman (D-Mercer/Hunterdon).
 “Once a person has a criminal record, it can affect their job, schooling, home life, and personal perception.
 Decriminalizing small possession would ease these burdens while also taking taxpayers off the hook for the cost of prosecuting these crimes.”

-The bill would also require anyone under 21 who is caught with marijuana and anyone 21 and over who is caught three times, to undergo a drug education program.
-The person would be responsible for paying any costs associated with his participation in the program, consistent with his ability to pay.
+The bill would also require anyone under 21 who is caught with marijuana three times, to undergo a drug education program.
+The courts would also be authorized to order professional diagnostic assessments of adults who have committed a third or subsequent offense to determine whether they would benefit from drug treatment.
+The person would be responsible for paying any costs associated with participation in the program, consistent with their ability to pay.
 If the violation is committed by a person under the age of 18, the person would be referred to the Family Part of the Chancery Division of the Superior Court for an appropriate disposition.

 “Fourteen other states have already made the move to decriminalize possession of small amounts of marijuana,” said Spencer (D-Essex).
 “To continue to take such a heavy-handed approach to the situation will only exact further tolls on taxpayers and the otherwise law-abiding citizens who get caught with simple possession.”